jrpotter/notebook/notes/c17/declarations.md

 ### main

-`main` is a special function serving as the entrypoint to C programs.
+`main` is a special function serving as the entry point to C programs.
 It can have several different prototypes, but the following two are always possible:

 ```c
 int main(void);